Time always for Laksa

 For years, the market- place in Ayer Itam, next door to the famed Kek Lok Si Temple, has been the place locals congregate to enjoy their laksa.
 The quality has been consistently the same through the years, the inevitable hot surroundings adding perhaps to the challenge of the flaming hot laksa.

-True to old tradition, only the sour variety, perhaps enhanced by many slices of tamarind.
+True to an old tradition, only the sour variety, perhaps enhanced by many slices of tamarind.
 Visitors and tourists are sometimes known to have slurped up this laksa with relish, go for an extended walk at the Temple grounds, then return for a second round.

 No visitor who "knows" his laksa would miss that in Balik Pulau for the world.
 The corner coffee shop opposite the T-junction leading into the main and only street of Balik Pulau houses the most popular laksa stall in the village.
 Both varieties match in quality.
 The sour variety has maintained its sharp yet exciting flavour and aroma over the years and the fish content is thick yet smooth.